AndieWill510/tinydoor/Options/068-the-one-item-menu-was-never-the-whole-world.md

 Freeze.

-But the one-item menu was never the whole world.
+But the one-item menu was never the whole set of options.

+Just the ones you used to be allowed.

 ## Pressure